Marja': Other clerical titles

 The highest marja' or "first-among-equals", is called the Marja al-taqlid al-mutlaq.

 Role, authority, requirements

-Traditionally, taqlid or "imitation" of an expert in Islamic jurisprudence (a mujtahid) is not only lawful but obligatory on many religious questions for all Muslims not so trained themselves; (on "matters of belief" or usulu 'din, it is obligatory for Shi'a to train themselves).
+Traditionally, taqlid ("imitation") of an expert in Islamic jurisprudence (a mujtahid) is not only lawful but obligatory on many religious questions for all Muslims not so trained themselves; (on "matters of belief" or usulu 'din, it is obligatory for Shi'a to train themselves).

 From the perspective of Shi'i jurisprudence, during the occultation of the Mahdi, (for the past 1000+ years) the highest ranking Shia hawzah clerics are bestowed with responsibility for understanding and explaining Islamic religious jurisprudence.
 As of the 19th century, the Shia ulama taught believers to turn to "a source of taqlid" (marja' at-taqlid) "for advice and guidance and as a model to be imitated."

 Providing religious guidance

 Abbas Djavadi gives examples of how a muqallid would imitate their marja:

 Imagine you are a Shi'ite Muslim facing a long intercontinental flight and you aren't sure how to arrange your prayers or ablutions.
 Or imagine there is a political event or dispute in your society, such as an election, and you are not sure how to act.
 You check the book of your marja, the risalah (treatise on practical Islamic law), and find the answers you need.

 Every marja has his own risalah.
 For things that cannot be found in those books, you turn to the nearest representative of your marja, write a letter or e-mail or, more recently, raise the question on the website of your marja and receive your answer.